NatureServe-Canada/EBARTools/resources/Readme.txt

 objectid - ArcGIS unique identifier
-RangeMapID - EBAR foreign key relating to the appropriate RangeMap record EcoshapeID - EBAR foreign key relating to the appropriate Ecoshape/EcoshapeOverview record Presence - the category of species presence in the Ecoshape (P=Present, X=Presence Expected, H=Historical, see metadata PDF for definitions)
+RangeMapID - EBAR foreign key relating to the appropriate RangeMap record EcoshapeID - EBAR foreign key relating to the appropriate Ecoshape/EcoshapeOverview record Presence - the category of species presence in the Ecoshape (P=Present, X=Presence Expected, H=Historical, NULL=Removed*, see metadata PDF for definitions)
 UsageType - the species usage type in the Ecoshape (B=Breeding, P=Possible Breeding, M=Migration, see metadata PDF for definitions)
-RangeMapEcoshapeNotes - numbers of input records by source
+RangeMapEcoshapeNotes - numbers of input records by source and reviewer comments, if publishable

+[*Ecoshapes removed during the expert review process are included with Presence=NULL and field RangeMapEcoshapeNotes containing reviewer comments, if publishable.
+Note that the ]

 Jurisdiction fields:
 objectid - ArcGIS unique identifier